LyuLucas1207/NebulaFX/docs/examples/mnmd/README.md

 ### Startup Coordination

 To prevent race conditions during startup where nodes might not find each other, a simple `sleep 3` command is added to each service's command.
-This provides a brief delay, allowing the network and other services to initialize before RustFS starts.
+This provides a brief delay, allowing the network and other services to initialize before NebulaFX starts.
 For more complex scenarios, a more robust health-check dependency or an external entrypoint script might be required.